dimits-ts/Telefrog-WebRTC/Docs/Docs.md

 - post /chat-box/message/new {roomId:...,username:..., messageType:...,content:...,title?:...} -> status code

-- get multimedia by href="<url>/media/:roomId/:contents"
+- get multimedia by href=":url/media/:roomId/:contents" (with : are placeholders )

 - Video Conference: with WebRTC we have the tutorial for one on  one so the challenge is to adjust it to more pc.